erstre/DAGStarAlgorithm/README.md

 - 7-Device Network: Found in the ```network_samples/etl_dataflow/7_1``` folder, this sample provides the configuration and layout for a 7-device network.
 - 15-Device Network: Found in the ```network_samples/etl_dataflow/15_1``` folder, this sample provides the configuration and layout for a 15-device network.
 - 31-Device Network: The ```network_samples/etl_dataflow/31_1``` folder contains the architecture and configuration for a 31-device network.
+- 127-Device Network: The ```network_samples/fitiot/127_1``` folder contains the architecture and configuration for a 127-device network.
+- 196-Device Network: The ```network_samples/fitiot/196_1``` folder contains the architecture and configuration for a 196-device network.

 Each folder includes all necessary files to understand the network topology.
-Note that fitiot folder includes two additional networks that contain 127 and 196 devices aaccordingly.

 ## Workflows
 - ```Extraction, Transfrom & Load (ETL)```: ingests incoming data streams in SenML format, performs data filtering of outliers on individual observation types using a Range and Bloom filter, and subsequently interpolates missing values.
 It then annotates additional meta-data into the observed fields of the message and then inserts the resulting tuples into Azure table storage, while also converting the data back to SenML and publishing it to MQTT.
 A dummy sink task shown is used for logging purposes.